 7. McWay Falls

-McWay Falls is a year-round waterfall which falls 80 feet before cascading directly into the ocean.
+McWay Falls is a year-round waterfall which falls for 80 feet before cascading directly into the ocean.
 It is located in the Big Sur, Julia Pfeiffer Burns State Park, and Monterey County in California.
 Visitors get there through an underground tunnel which is half a mile.
-Below the McWay Falls is a sandy beach which was formed after a landslide which was brought about by floods from the winter storms.
+Below the McWay Falls is a sandy beach that was formed after a landslide which was brought about by floods from the winter storms.